Adèle Essle Zeiss

 At last they will get to meet more people like themselves, gays who share their values.
 Four young members of the socialist group Röda Bögar [Red Gays] are on their way from the Gothenburg region to an international liberation camp in southern France.
 The year is 1977, and the fight for gay rights is sweeping across Europe.
 In the video work, young activists today read the travelogue written by the earlier generation.
 The travellers’ longings and desires are accompanied by hesitation before the encounter with more experienced men down on the Continent.
 The Swedish country lads are forced to relate to new ideas on femininity as a weapon in the struggle.
 The film grows into a touching document about belonging and learning to accept oneself by accepting others.

 Edith Hammar deftly draws dreamscapes where desire and longing for tenderness and belonging imbue the images with life and sensualism.
-Sharp contrasts and outlines without shadow are characteristic of her style, and we are invited into the most intimate spaces and situations: couples embracing in a tiled bathroom, sweating in a workshop or languidly playing with fire.
+Sharp contrasts and outlines without shadow are characteristic of their style, and we are invited into the most intimate spaces and situations: couples embracing in a tiled bathroom, sweating in a workshop or languidly playing with fire.
 Erotic and innocent at one and the same time.
-Transgender figures, tight belts, boots, leather trousers and jeans in line with queer aesthetics appear often in Hammar’s singular imagery, giving glimpses from invisible subcultures.
+The gender nonconforming figures, tight belts, boots, leather trousers and jeans in line with queer aesthetics appear often in Hammar’s singular imagery, giving glimpses from invisible subcultures.
 Despite the seemingly brutal attributes, the images reveal a warm and considerate affection that radiates love.

 “Swedish Plants”, 1995/2020